-Surviving Adolescence was written because the most trying times in a child’s life are during pre-teen and teen years.
-Most parents and teachers may be ill equipped to deal effectively with adolescents.
-They are not prepared for the remarkable changes that occur.
-The remarkable physical changes are most noticeable, but the intellectual, social and emotional changes can confound us.
-The book follows the roller coaster ride all can experience: Ratcheting Up, the First Drop, Loop-de-Loop, Climbing, the Steep Drop, In the Tunnel, Into the Daylight, and Leveling Off.
-The ideas cover preparing for adolescence, the reality of confronting puberty, the family unit, and how to help teens confront a new social environment, including cyberspace.
-Additional areas are recognizing the need for productive activities, discussing burgeoning sexual issues, bullying and substance abuse.
-Suggestions for communicating effectively and taking care of yourself are included, too.
-While the book is designed for a broad audience, each chapter concludes with educational considerations.
+Surviving Adolescence follows the roller coaster ride parents with teenagers experience, stages that author Michael Gilbert calls Ratcheting Up, the First Drop, Loop-de-Loop, Climbing, the Steep Drop, In the Tunnel, Into the Daylight, and Leveling Off.
+These stages cover issues such as preparing for adolescence, the reality of confronting puberty, the family unit, and how to help teens confront a new social environment, including cyberspace.
+Additional areas covered are recognizing the need for productive activities, discussing burgeoning sexual issues, bullying, and substance abuse.
+Suggestions for communicating effectively and taking care of yourself are included, too, making this a well-rounded and valuable resource for parents and educators alike.